Hoverbear/hoverbear.org/README.md

 You can interactively edit now.
 Changes should show up nearly immediately.

 # Deployment

-Seems the token described in https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables doesn't work for pyshing, so you'll need to add a CI secret called `TOKEN`.
-You'll also need to create a `gh-pages` branch and might need to change your default branch name from root.
+It seems the token described in https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables doesn't work for pushing, so you'll need to add a CI secret called `TOKEN` with permissions to do this!
+You'll also need to create a `gh-pages` branch and might need to change your default branch name from `root`.